Voxelum/minecraft-launcher-core-node/CONTRIBUTE.md

 The code are splited into seperated projects, which layed in under `packages` folder.
 Most of them are really simple (only one `index.ts` file or few files).

+The simplest way to run the code is write a test and then run it.

+And, the simplest way to run a test is `npx jest packages/<the-package>/<the-test-file.test.ts>`.

-If you want to write some code for specific module, the command `npm run dev` might help you.
+Also you can use the command `npm run dev`.

 For example, you want to add a functions to parse minecraft chunk data, you can add some code in `packages/world/index.ts`.
-You might also want to add some test related to your new features, just add sth. in `packages/world/test.ts`.
+You might also want to add some test related to your new features, just add somthing in `packages/world/test.ts`.

 During this process, you can first run `npm run dev world`, and it will start to auto compile & test the code for world module.
 You can see the result immediately.

+**Please make sure you clean all built js files before you run your test!
+The test will fail if there are built js file!
+You can run `npm run build:clean` to clean all js!**

 **Highly recommended to add test for the features,** ~~which I always lazy to add.~~